 Dismissal may also occur for serious violations of the student code of conduct as set out in the Student Handbook.
-Examples of serious violations include violations of academic integrity, a student honor code violation, or a conviction of a felony crime.
+Examples of serious violations include violations of academic integrity, judicial hearing for code of conduct violation resulting in disciplinary action, or a conviction of a felony crime.